uwdata/perceptual-kernels/README.md

 ===================================================

 This repo contains the results and source code from our crowdsourced experiments to estimate perceptual kernels for color, shape, size and combinations thereof.
+What is a perceptual kernel?
-A perceptual kernel is a distance matrix derived from aggregate perceptual judgments.
+It is a distance matrix derived from aggregate perceptual judgments.
+In its basic form, a perceptual contains pairwise perceptual dissimilarity values for a specific set of perceptual stimuli---we refer to this set as a palette.
+In our study, we estimate perceptual kernels for the following six palettes.
-Here are the visual variables for which we estimated perceptual kernels in our study.

 <img width="512" align="middle" src=https://github.com/uwdata/perceptual-kernels/blob/master/doc/imgs/allpalettes.svg?raw=true>

+There can be several alternative ways for experimentally constructing perceptual kernels.
+For example, we construct perceptual kernels from subjective similarity judgments.
+Psychology literature offers several task types for similarity judgments.
+How to choose one?
+What is the most effective judgment task in the context of perceptual kernels?
+So, understanding the trade-offs between different designs of judgment tasks is important.
-We estimated the kernels for each of these palettes using five different judgment types to better understand the different trade-offs in estimating perceptual kernels.
-These judgment tasks are:
+We estimate five perceptual kernels for each of the palettes above using the five different judgment tasks below:
 + Pairwise rating on 5-Point Scale (L5)
 + Pairwise rating on 9-Point scale (L9)
 + Triplet ranking with matching (Tm)